fdilke/ice-exercise/README.md

 This just demonstrates that songs are not streamable until they're part of a release whose agreed release date has passed.

+Many of the APIs can simply be delegated to the MusicStorageService, to such an extent that the MusicDistributionSystem implementation is really quite a thin layer.
+It still seems a worthwhile separation.
+In a production system I'd expect that the MDS would have to wrap other services and so would be bulked up from what is currently something of a thin, passthrough layer.

+The spec seems to indicate that we should keep track of ALL streamings (even short ones)
+    but then only consider monetizable ones (> 30 sec) for reports.
+I'm assuming that each streaming event for an individual song includes a number of seconds, which is truncated to an integer.
+Also that these aren't to be coalesced or accumulated, so if you listen to lots of tiny snippets of a song, the artist isn't credited.

+I'll assume that when the system is notified of a streaming for a song, the song has been released, i.e. is included in a release with an agreed release date lying in the past.

+Since we have a concept of payments being requested and made for streamings in a given time period (between two dates), we must record the date of each streaming.
+I'm assuming this level of resolution for the streaming time is enough.

+For consistency I named all the "store" methods the same way: storeSong(), storeRelease(), etc.
+Briefly considered calling the one for streamings trackStreaming(), to emphasise something about the way we record streamings.
+Consistency seemed better.

+As implemented, there is only one ongoing sequence number, so the labelled IDs for different types of domain object will all have different numbers as well as different prefixes across types.
+This was not strictly necessary but seems ok as an additional safeguard that also saves memory.

+For a prototype, the "streamed songs report" for an artist can be a CRLF-delimited string.
+I briefly considered returning a more elaborate data structure where you could step through the rows, but a simple text report seems adequate for this situation.

+I'm interpreting the spec for the report to list all streamed songs for the specified artist,
+    with an indicator whether they're monetizable or not.
+I used a £ sign to indicate they are, else a dash.